opendata-nuernberg/molekula/keyboards/Molekula2/README.md

 - Battery up to 602040 size - this is what I'm using, should be enough but you may try to go bigger (check that there's enough space inside using 3D project)
 - _[Optional]_ Vertical 2pin 2.54mm JST [connector](https://www.aliexpress.com/item/1005004938361514.html) for battery
-- 5pin [headers](https://www.aliexpress.com/item/1005005742644313.html) - source of pins for socketing, and also a connector for nice!view

 ## PCBA